Downtown Cairo

-Downtown Cairo (وسط البلد ALA, "middle of town") is the colloquial name given to the 19th-century western expansion of Egypt's capital Cairo, between the historic medieval Cairo, and the Nile, which became the commercial center of the city during the 20th century.
+Downtown Cairo (وسط البلد ALA, 'middle of town') is the colloquial name given to the 19th-century western expansion of Egypt's capital Cairo, between the historic medieval Cairo and the Nile, which became the commercial center of the city during the 20th century.
 Given its rich architectural heritage from the era of Khedive Ismail, it has been officially named Khedival Cairo and declared by the government as a protected Area of Value, with many of its buildings also deemed protected.

-Administratively Wust al-Balad covers areas of qism Qasr al-Nil, and the Abdeen and Ezbekia districts.
-The protected Khedival Cairo covers a larger area extending south to Sayida Zeinab.
+Administratively Wust al-Balad covers areas of the Qasr al-Nil district, and the Abdeen and Azbakeya districts.
+The protected Khedival Cairo covers a larger area extending south to Sayeda Zeinab.

 History

-Downtown Cairo was designed by prestigious French architects who were commissioned by Khedive Ismail during a visit to Paris, because he wanted to make the Egyptian capital better than Paris and be the jewel of the Orient.
+Downtown Cairo was designed by French architects who were commissioned by Khedive Ismail during a visit to Paris, because he wanted to make the Egyptian capital better than Paris and become the jewel of the Orient.
 It was he who stressed the importance of European-style urban planning in Cairo, to include broad, linear gridded streets, geometric harmony and modern European architectural style.